 The Company manages its capital structure and may adjust it based on changes in economic conditions and risk characteristics of the underlying assets.
 The Company may issue new securities.
 The Company is not subject to any externally imposed capital requirements.
-There were no changes to the Company's capital management during the six-month period ended June 30, 2024 or year ended December 31, 2023.
+There were no changes to the Company's capital management during the year ended December 31, 2024 or December 31, 2023.